-The plan will only pay for care that is medically necessary, as determined by Blue Cross Blue Shield of Alabama.
-Blue Cross Blue Shield of Alabama develop medical necessity standards to aid in making medical necessity determinations.
-These standards are published on the Internet at www.bcbsal.com/providers/policies.
+The plan will only pay for care that is medically necessary and not investigational, as determined by us.
+We develop medical necessity standards to aid us when we make medical necessity determinations.
+We publish these standards at AlabamaBlue.com/providers/policies.
 The definition of medical necessity is found in the Definitions section of this booklet.